Is Someone Venting? Master the Art of Responding

 There are several types of venting, each serving a different purpose:

-This type involves expressing raw emotions, such as anger, sadness, or frustration.
+This type involves expressing raw emotions, like anger, sadness, or frustration.
 It helps individuals release intense feelings and find temporary relief.

 Some people vent to seek validation and empathy from others.
 They want their feelings to be understood and acknowledged.